aneshas/flags/README.md

 )
 ```

-As you can see, flag definitions accept additional arguments where you can set different mechanisms that will be evaluated in a sequence and the first one that yields a valid value will be used.
+Flag definitions accept additional arguments where resolver precendence can be set.
+The first resolver that yields a valid value will be used.

 For example here: